JavaScript Source Maps

 Limits

-• The source map must be valid JSON in source map v3 format.
+• Source map must be valid JSON in source map v3 format

-Upload source maps as part of your CI/CD pipeline after every build.
-Here is an example using a shell script:
+Upload source maps as part of your build pipeline after every release:

 bash